shashay16/shashay16/README.md

 - 👀 I’m interested in
 - 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on Machine Learning Project
-- 📫 Meassage me instagram user id: shashay16
+- 📫 Meassage me on instagram user id: shashay16

 <!---
 shashay1997/shashay1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.